-Our rental operations had revenues of \$1.0 million in the first quarters of fiscal years 2011 and 2010.
+Our rental operations had revenues of \$1.0 million in the second quarters of fiscal years 2011 and 2010.
 All three areas of this segment (residential and commercial rental operations, leased land and organic recycling) were similar quarter to quarter.

-Expenses in our rental operations segment were \$0.1 million higher in the first quarter of fiscal year 2011 compared to the same period in fiscal year 2010 due to increased repairs and maintenance costs for our residential rental facilities.
+Expenses in our rental operations segment were approximately \$0.4 million in the second quarters of fiscal years 2011 and 2010.
 Depreciation expense was similar quarter to quarter at approximately \$0.1 million.